-An official website of the State of Georgia government.
+An official website of the State of Georgia.

-Here’s how you know
+How you know

-State government websites often end in .gov.
-Before sharing sensitive information, make sure you’re on a state website.
-Still not sure?
 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

 The Brain and Spinal Injury Trust Fund Commission provides grants to Georgians for their post-acute care and rehabilitation for traumatic brain and spinal cord injury.

-To receive a grant, you must be a legal Georgia resident and have an official letter verifying a traumatic brain injury (TBI) or traumatic spinal cord injury (SCI).
+To receive a grant, you must be a legal Georgia resident and have an official physician’s letter verifying a traumatic brain injury (TBI) or traumatic spinal cord injury (SCI).

 The Trust Fund awards grants in many categories of assistance such as: